Windows / External

 Windows Was Unable to Complete the Format

-Recover files before fighting a drive that will not format.
+Recover files before fighting a drive that won't format.

 Written by the Refindo Recovery Team · Published · Updated

-Hitting "Windows was unable to complete the format" usually means the drive has bad sectors, a stuck write-protect state, or controller trouble — the format failed because the media would not accept the writes.
+Hitting "Windows was unable to complete the format" usually means the drive has bad sectors, a stuck write-protect state, or controller trouble.
+The format failed because the media wouldn't accept the writes.
 People often arrive here after already trying to format, which means anything important on the drive may still be partly recoverable but is now at higher risk.
 Before fighting the format again, get any files you still need off the drive.

 Stop retrying the format